Passion of Jesus: Music

-The best known Protestant musical settings of the Passion are by Johann Sebastian Bach, who wrote several Passions, of which two have survived, one based on the Gospel of John (the St John Passion), the other on the Gospel of Matthew (the St Matthew Passion).
+The best known Protestant musical settings of the Passion are by Bach, who wrote several Passions, of which two have survived completely, one based on the Gospel of John (the St John Passion), the other on the Gospel of Matthew (the St Matthew Passion).
 His St Mark Passion was reconstructed in various ways.
-The Passion continued to be very popular in Protestant Germany in the 18th century, with Bach's second son Carl Philipp Emanuel composing over twenty settings.
+The Passion continued to be very popular in Protestant Germany in the 18th century, with Bach's second son, Carl Philipp Emanuel, composing over twenty settings.
+Gottfried August Homilius composed at least one cantata Passion and four oratorio Passions after all four Evangelists.
+Many of C. P. E. Bachs performances were in fact works by Homilius.

 In the 19th century, with the exception of John Stainer's The Crucifixion (1887), Passion settings were less popular, but in the 20th century they have again come into fashion.
-Two notable settings are the St. Luke Passion (1965) by Polish composer Krzysztof Penderecki and the Passio (1982) by Estonian composer Arvo Pärt.
+Two notable settings are the St. Luke Passion (1965) by the composer Krzysztof Penderecki and the Passio (1982) by the composer Arvo Pärt.
 Recent examples include The Passion According to St. Matthew (1997), by Mark Alburger, and The Passion According to the Four Evangelists, by Scott King.
-Andrew Lloyd Webber's Jesus Christ Superstar (book and lyrics by Tim Rice) and Stephen Schwartz's Godspell both contain elements of the traditional passion accounts.
-Choral meditations on aspects of the suffering through which Christ humbled himself on the cross include arrangements such as Buxtehude's 1680 composition Membra Jesu Nostri, the first such Lutheran treatment, incorporating lyrics excerpted from a medieval Latin poem and featuring Old Testament verses that prefigure the Messiah as suffering servant: see Passion cantata.
+The theatre composer Andrew Lloyd Webber's Jesus Christ Superstar (book and lyrics by Tim Rice) and the theatre composer Stephen Schwartz's Godspell both contain elements of the traditional passion accounts.
+Sofia Gubaidulina composed a Johannes-Passion, commissioned to commemorate Bach in Stuttgart in 2000, for which she combined the Gospel of John with texts from the Book of Revelation.

+Choral meditations on aspects of the suffering of Jesus on the cross include arrangements such as Buxtehude's Membra Jesu Nostri, a 1680 set of seven Passion cantatas, and the first such Lutheran treatment, incorporating lyrics excerpted from a medieval Latin poem and featuring Old Testament verses that prefigure the Messiah as suffering servant.